-The course schedule for the campus program will conclude in June but degree conferral will not occur until August.
+The course schedule for the campus program will conclude in May as well degree conferral.
 Our program will provide letters of completion as needed during this time.
 Please contact the Program Registrar should you have a need for this documentation.

-Students who are not in good academic standing or have an Honor Code violation pending with the University, must request and receive permission from the Assistant Dean of the MAC Program to participate in the Graduation Ceremony.
+Students who are not in good academic standing or have a Student Code of Conduct violation pending with the University, must request and receive permission from the Assistant Dean of the MSM Program to participate in the Graduation Ceremony.